Jill Whitaker, MSN, RN-BC

 My first career was as a journalist, working for several newspapers and the Associated Press wire service.
 After becoming fascinated with how people use – and misuse – statistical information in important decisions, I earned my master’s degree in biostatistics from the Mailman School of Public Health, and my PhD in biomedical informatics from the Vagelos College of Physicians and Surgeons (both at Columbia).

-I serve as associate editor at the Journal of the American Medical Informatics Association (JAMIA) and Medical Decision Making, and I am a fellow of the American College of Medical Informatics.
-I was also named one of 400 scientists and engineers who received the Presidential Early Career Award for Scientists and Engineers (PECASE) in January 2025.
+I serve as associate editor at the Journal of the American Medical Informatics Association (JAMIA), and I am a fellow of the American College of Medical Informatics.
+In January 2025, I received the Presidential Early Career Award for Scientists and Engineers (PECASE).

 See Dr. Ancker's recent publications here and below: https://www.ncbi.nlm.nih.gov/myncbi/jessica.ancker.1/bibliography/public/